swyxio/swyxio/README.md

 ---

-I'm a [Senior Developer Advocate at AWS Amplify](https://www.swyx.io/writing/hello-aws/) focusing on fullstack serverless web applications.
+I'm a [GitHub Star ⭐](https://stars.github.com/) and [Senior Developer Advocate at AWS Amplify](https://www.swyx.io/writing/hello-aws/) focusing on fullstack serverless web applications.
 I do a lot of [speaking on React and Svelte](https://www.swyx.io/speaking/), teach [React and TypeScript at Egghead.io](https://egghead.io/instructors/shawn-wang?af=95qfq1) and write a [biweekly-ish newsletter](https://tinyletter.com/swyx).
 I recently self-published <a href="https://learninpublic.org/?from=GH%20README">The Coding Career Handbook</a> to write down all the tacit knowledge that helps people succeed in our industry.

 - 🔭 I’m currently working on my health and making customers happy
 - 🌱 I’m currently [learning AWS](https://www.swyx.io/writing/hello-aws/)